People often ask me, “How many hours does it take for retail sales training?”

 Hours do not equal learning.

-How many hours of any of these 3 types of retail training is enough?
-Unfortunately, retailers usually only find out that what they did was not enough when sales drop or employees quit.
+How many hours of any of these 3 types of retail sales training is enough?
+Unfortunately, retailers usually only find out that what they did was not enough when sales drop or retail sales workers quit.

-The ultimate goal of retail sales training is to nurture a deeper relationship with the shopper so that they buy more from your store on that day and the days and weeks ahead.
+The ultimate goal of retail sales instruction is to nurture a deeper relationship with the shopper so that they buy more from your store on that day and the days and weeks ahead.

-Again, retail sales training is not something to get through.
-It's something to master.
+Again, retail sales instruction is not something for a trainee to get through.
+It's something to master, even if you have to pay overtime hours to get there.

 You don't train your retail salespeople enough to get right once on a test; you train them so well that they can't do it wrong on your salesfloor.